 Scrolling through social media this weekend, it was impossible to miss the fact that this weekend was college drop off time.
 For millions of American teenagers, an exciting new phase of life is beginning.
 But for their parents who are going home to an empty house or a missing place at the dinner table, this phase can feel an awful lot like grief.

 I get it, believe me.
 I’ve sent three kids to college.
 There is no getting around the fact that having your kids leave you just sucks.
 It doesn’t really help to have any other parent tell you how you “you’ll be fine by Thanksgiving” or that “they’re going to have so much fun.”
-And it’s even more difficult to be sanguine and feel like your kid is going to be fine if right now they’re homesick, not making friends, struggling to adapt to college life, or dealing with other college problems.
+And it’s even more difficult to be sanguine and feel like your kid is going to be fine if right now they’re homesick, not making friends, struggling with the transition to college life, or dealing with other college problems.

 And while this is an emotionally wrenching period for you, the transition can be even harder for them.
 And I’m here to tell you that you don’t just wash your hands and surrender your parenting badge when you drive away from campus.
 For my kids, freshman year of college was a rocky couple of months when they needed more emotional support than probably any of us had anticipated.

 When we dropped our first child off at college, it was not without some parental trepidation.

 After 12 years of being all up in that kid’s business and dragging his exhausted, indifferent body over the high school graduation finish line, we told him he was on his own in college.
 We weren’t going to hover or shadow him online to check his grades.